Skip to main content

 The SQ40 blends a unique square format with refined retro design.
 An elegant camera that produces distinctive square prints for those who want to stand out from Mini.

-Best price found for Fujifilm Instax Square SQ40
+bestPriceFound Fujifilm Instax Square SQ40

-The Square Format: Fujifilm Style
+The Square Format: Why It Changes Everything

-Priced around $120-150, the SQ40 sits at the same level as the Wide 400, well above the Mini 12 ($70) and Mini 11 ($55).
+At around $120-150, the SQ40 sits at the same level as the Wide 400, well above the Mini 12 ($70) and Mini 11 ($55).
 The premium is justified by the unique format and superior build quality.

 Design and Build Quality